 Why don’t more people dream of retiring young?

-It could speak to how many people love their jobs, except that’s not true: 70% of people hate their jobs.
+It could speak to how many people love their jobs, except that’s not true: 85% of people dislike their jobs.
 More likely, most people just don’t think they can retire young.

 “Yeah yeah yeah, cut to the chase already!
 How much money does it actually take to retire young?”